zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 Keep talking to people.

 [APZ 164.5] (# apz164.5) # apz164.5 .ref .apz} "People talk for profit
-Does not. ”Is profit with the intention of generating profit in terms of profit Does not speak to people to complete.
+Does not.
+"Is profit with the intention of generating profit in terms of profit Does not speak to people to complete.
 The speech fades away.
 To not give up Is.
 The one who stays away from the (deceitful) story is separated with an unrestricted mind Means to close